jarusll/the-logs/index.md

 One of these days I'll draw the portal companion cube artwork.
 I got one online but it seems unethical.
 I'll make my own.

+Seems like `ssh-add` doesn't persist.
+I don't know how long but it doesn't.
+I am trying out `git config credential.helper store`.
+Lets see if this works.

 # 2022-03-28

 ### Plan for today